The seasonality of Cortina

 A walk on the Corso in the rain

-Real mountain lovers, many of them foreigners, come to Cortina to find less crowded excursions and more reasonable prices, thanks also to the camping sites open.
+Real mountain lovers, many of them foreigners, come to Cortina to find less crowded mountain paths and more reasonable prices, thanks also to the camping sites open.
 If you are looking for the best time for hiking and climbing, June is definitely the ideal month.

 If you like walking in the mountains, you cannot miss our article on the most beautiful hikes to do in Cortina, which you can read by clicking here.